cawley/phase_array/bin/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

 ## Contact
-If you have any questions, feel free to reach out at your_email@example.com.
+If you have any questions, feel free to reach out at cawleyl@umich.edu.